tupol/spark-utils-demos/README.md

 [`Configuration Framework`](https://github.com/tupol/scala-utils/blob/master/docs/configuration-framework.md) that
 gives us a DSL to extract and validate the given configuration.
-The following lines might look a little scary for the developers just starting with Scala, but it is not necessary to fully understand the internal to use this pattern:
+The following lines might look a little scary for the developers just starting with Scala, but it is not necessary to fully understand the internals to use this pattern:

 ```scala
 object RecordsCount01Context extends Configurator[RecordsCount01Context] {